andreassot10/dea_extensions/README.md

 This is a collection of R functions for Data Envelopment Analysis (DEA) models that I have developed either for my publications or for further data exploration in the background.

 ## dea_ar_type1_primal()
-Primal of DEA model with Assurance Regions (AR) of Type I.
+Primal of radial DEA model with Assurance Regions (AR) of Type I. This is model (6.11)-(6.14) in Cooper et al. (2007) and is useful for calculating radial efficiencies as well as input and output slacks.

 ### Arguments